Komodo/komodo-website/src/pages/blog/2014-07/best-coding-fonts.html.md

 The other side slightly less so; the font you choose to represent your code.

-There are tons of articles on what is (subjectively) the "best" coding font out there, but they all seem to focus on the usefulnes of the font, ie. how the font facilitates you to write code more efficiently.
-Whilst this is definitely an important point I feel that what is equially important is the attractiveness of the font, what's the point of it being efficient if it's not making you feel good about your code?
+There are tons of articles on what is (subjectively) the "best" coding font out there, but they all seem to focus on the usefullnes of the font, ie. how the font facilitates you to write code more efficiently.
+Whilst this is definitely an important point I feel that what is equally important is the attractiveness of the font, what's the point of it being efficient if it's not making you feel good about your code?
 Your font is supposed to make you "want" to code, it's supposed to make your code look THAT much better.
 This is what I want to focus